maq777/BackloggeryParser/README.md

 - Void Bastards [Steam]
 - A Void Hope [Steam]
 - Voidrunner (C64) (Llamasoft: The Jeff Minter Story) [Xbox Series X]
+- The Walking Dead: A New Frontier [PC]
 - The Walking Dead: Michonne [PC]
 - The Walking Dead: Season One [Xbox 360]
 - The Walking Dead: Season Two [Steam]